 In order for a prospective eminent scholar chair to be eligible for Board of Regents Support Fund matching monies, the affected institution must first submit a proposal to the Board of Regents.
 Proposals may be submitted at any time after the online submission module in the Louisiana Online Grants Automation Network (LOGAN) is released for the competition cycle; however, only proposals submitted via LOGAN by 4:30 p.m.
-Central time, Monday, February 1, 2021 will be eligible for funding consideration during FY 2020-21.
+Central time, February 1, 2024 will be eligible for funding consideration during FY 2023-24.
 Requirements governing proposal development are contained in this RFP and the Board of Regents Support Fund Endowed Chairs Program Policy, hereinafter referred to as the Program Policy, attached to this RFP as Appendix A. Please read these documents carefully in their entirety before preparing proposals for submission.

-All proposals must be uploaded as a single PDF document and submitted electronically through LOGAN.
-For access to LOGAN and instructions for uploading proposals, go to https://web.laregents.org and click the LOGAN tab on the menu at the top of the page.
+All proposals must be uploaded as a single PDF document and submitted electronically through LOGAN, via the institutional LOGAN account.
+For access to LOGAN and instructions for uploading proposals, go to https://rsi.laregents.edu and click the LOGAN tab on the menu at the top of the page.
+Note that all endowment proposals must be submitted by the institutional account and may not be developed or submitted via principal investigator accounts.
 Because proposals are submitted electronically, no copies are required.

-Assurances in Appendices C-E, relative to the prohibition against supplanting State General Fund money and the requirement of conducting a national search, respectively, as well as the signed affidavits, assurances, and donor statements required by Section XIII of the Program Policy, must be completed, scanned and included with the proposal; one (1) original must be mailed to the Board of Regents:
+Assurances in Appendices C-E, relative to the prohibition against supplanting State General Fund money and the requirement of conducting a national search, respectively, as well as the signed affidavits, assurances, and donor statements required by Section XIII of the Program Policy, must be completed, scanned and included with the proposal.
+Electronic signatures are acceptable on these documents, and separate submission of originals is no longer required.